forestryio/k8vent/README.md

 on the command line or by the environment.
 If webhooks are set using the `--url` command-line option, they override any set by the `K8VENT_WEBHOOKS` environment variable.
 In other words, webhooks provided by the different methods are not additive.
-If no webhook URLs are provided, `k8vent` exits with an error.

 ## Environment